discordjs/guide/guide/commando/validators.md

 ],
 ```

-Inside our validate function, let's check to see if the length is below 201 characters.
+Inside our validate function, check to see if the length is below 201 characters.

 <!-- eslint-skip -->
 ```js